creynaud/hands-on-django-doc/source/home.rst

         context = RequestContext(request, {})
         return HttpResponse(template.render(context))

-Have a look at http://127.0.0.1:8000/, you should see an error message saying the html template file cannot be found.
+Have a look at http://127.0.0.1:8000/, you should see a TemplateDoesNotExist stack trace because the html template file cannot be found.

 We need to tell Django were to look for our html template, so add the following lines at the end of the settings.py file: